 Media outlets have reported a photo of a menu list from the Wuhan wet market at the center of the current outbreak.
 It shows more than 110 animal species for sale.
 That market was shut down Jan.
 1 and remains closed.

-In mid-January, Chinese authorities temporarily banned the trade of wild animals due to the new coronavirus outbreak.
-No wildlife is allowed to be transported or sold in any markets or online until the epidemic is resolved.
+In mid-January, Chinese authorities temporarily banned the trade of wild animals due to the new coronavirus outbreak, which meant no wildlife was allowed to be transported or sold in any markets or online until the epidemic is resolved.
+However, in April, some markets in China began to reopen, much to the dismay of health experts.

 Wet market culture